squinkylabs/SqHarmony/docs/arpeggiator.md

 * A "synth" module will "play" a note when the gate goes high.
 * For some synths, the pitch CV is only sampled when the note starts (when the gate goes high).
-* Gate and CV with both change on the same sample at the output of the MIDI-CV module.
+* Gate and CV will both change on the same sample at the output of the MIDI-CV module.
 * It the user patches something to modify the pitch, like the VCV Octave module, it sill add a one sample delay to the pitch CV.

 In this case the correct pitch comes in one sample after the gate.
 So a synth module like this would capture then wrong CV, and the user would need to a) realize this, and b) find a one sample delay and patch that into the gate signal to equalize the delays.